The following items describe simple things you should do to reduce your online security risk.

 - Avoiding the option of retaining the user name and password for subsequent visits to website

-The Personal Internet Banking includes an enhanced security feature that requires a one-time password (OTP) issued via a security token to be keyed in during the login process.
+Personal Internet Banking includes an enhanced security feature that requires a one-time password (OTP) issued via a security token to be keyed in during the login process.
 The security token forms part of your login credentials, and therefore its serial number and OTP should not be divulged to anyone else.
+Following implementation of Payment Services Directive 2 within the European Economic Area Third Party Providers (TPP) may be able to access your account details with your permission and will therefore request your login details.
+Before providing login details you should check if the TPP is authorised or registered with your local Financial Regulator to provide such services.

 - Install anti-virus software